How Race-Related Trauma Affects Mental Health

 Racial trauma can take on many forms, including:

-- Racial trauma related to a single event.
+- Trauma related to a single event.
 These experiences—such as racist assaults, hate crimes, or sexual violence—are examples of trauma as therapists typically define it, meaning you experience or witness a terrifying event during which your safety is seriously threatened or your life is in danger (or you feel that it is).

 - Vicarious trauma.
-Also known as secondary trauma, this can also happen when you’re present for or see or hear about horrifying events, such as videos of racial violence, targeted mass shootings, or reports of discrimination against your community.
+Also known as secondary trauma, this can also happen when you’re present for or see or hear about horrifying events, such as videos of violence, targeted mass shootings, or reports of discrimination against your community.

 How Can Racial Trauma Impact You?